 an intuitively affirming direction of the correlation, and

 provides weight of evidence to the hypothesis that the implementation of the 1972 McGovern-Fraser recommendation is a causal driver to today’s reduced vote significance environment.
 This result falls under the adbuctive reasoning category:

 If it walks like a duck and quacks like a duck, THEN it is likely a duck!

 Since the correlations in the POST world are between 30% and 50%, there are additional factors at play driving partisanship.
 This is not surprising, given the messy, dynamic world of politics.
 However, our analysis shows the McGovern-Fraser Commission recommendation-based rules change is likely an underlying driver of legislative partisanship and leading to a weakening of our vote.
-In our article, Preventing the 2021 U.S. Capitol attack, we examine underlying vote weakening causes, including consistency with game-theoretical stable solution outcomes.
+In our article, Your vote does not matter as much as it should!, we examine underlying vote weakening causes, including consistency with game-theoretical stable solution outcomes.
 We also suggest vote strengthening initiatives, including changes that encourage our legislators to “promote the general welfare” of U.S. citizens.
 (5)

 (2) Social Security Legislative History, Social Security Administration, United States Government

 (3) Obamacare Overview, Ballotpedia, an encyclopedia of American politics